histamineblkr/Zipffy/README.md

     make
     dist/zippfy file.txt

+Alternatively you can run in a debug mode:

+    dist/zippfy file.txt -d

 ## Features ##
-- Reads in any text file
+- Reads in a text file
 - Displays Zipf's Law visually

 ## Considerations ##
 - Uses the djb2 hash [here](http://www.cse.yorku.ca/~oz/hash.html)
 - Assumes English language and longest word is: "pneumonoultramicroscopicsilicovolcanoconiosis" (46 Characters)
 - How to handle contractions: i.e. "it's"?
-    - Count as single word "it's" or count as two: "it" and "is"?
+    - Count as a single word "it's" or count as two: "it" and "is"?
+    - Program chooses the latter and discards the apostrophe.
+Yes I realize that "its" and "it's" are two different words, one a possesive form of "it" and the other a contraction of "it" and "is", but for now I am choosing to treat those as the same and will later implement a way of distinguishing between the two.

 ## Contribute ##
+- Source Code: github.com/histamineblkr/Zipffy
 - Issue Tracker: github.com/histamineblkr/Zipffy/issues
-- Source Code: github.com/histamineblkr/Zipffy

 ## Support ##
 If you are having issues, please let me know.